 Oak Leaf Blisters

-Oak leaf blisters, also known as Taphrina blisters, can occur on most species of oaks trees and are caused by a fungus known as Taphrina caerulescens.
-Red oaks are particularly susceptible to this particular disease, which causes circular, raised, blister-like areas on the upper surfaces of the leaves.
+Red oaks are especially susceptible to this disease, which causes circular, blister-like spots on the upper surfaces of the leaves.
 These spots might be bright green or yellow, and typically change to brown as the leaf ages.
-Several blisters on one leaf can merge together, causing the leaf to curl unnaturally.
+Several blisters on one leaf can merge together, causing the leaf to curl.

-Fortunately, oak leaf blisters don’t threaten the overall health of the tree; they usually don’t even cause leaves to fall prematurely.
-They simply affect the tree’s aesthetic appeal.
-Homeowners wishing to control the spread of this disease can find success with a single application of fungicide, but it must be applied in early spring before the tree’s buds begin to swell.
-If it is applied after bud break, it won’t be effective.
+Homeowners who want to control the spread of this disease can often find success with a single use of fungicide.
+However, it must be applied in early spring before the tree’s buds start to open.
+If it’s used after new growth begins, it won’t work.

 Oak Wilt

-Oak wilt is one of the most destructive tree diseases in the United States and can bring devastating damage to oak trees.
-This fungal disease interferes with the tree’s ability to retain water, and it is most likely to infect red oaks and water oaks, although any species of oak can be affected.
-Live oak trees are less susceptible to oak wilt than red and water oaks, but if they do contract this disease, they are likely to be much more severely affected due to their interconnected root systems.
+Oak wilt is one of the most destructive tree diseases and can severely damage oak trees.
+This fungal disease interferes with the tree’s ability to absorb water.
+It is most likely to infect red oaks and water oaks, although any species of oak can be affected.

-A live oak tree infected with oak wilt will display leaves with yellow veins that turn brown over time, and may fall off prematurely.
-Red oaks may have new, young leaves in spring that quickly wilt and turn either pale green or brown, and may also fall too soon.
+A live oak tree infected with oak wilt often has leaves with yellow veins that turn brown over time and may fall off prematurely.
+Red oaks may have new, young leaves in spring that quickly wilt and turn either pale green or brown.
 Oak wilt can also cause mature leaves to turn pale green, dark green or even bronze in color.
-Some trees may develop fungal mats, a damaging fungus found beneath the bark of trees.
-Insects attracted to fungal mat’s sweet-smelling spores help them expand across trees.

-Oak wilt is a severe disease that can spread from one tree to others surrounding it, and trees with oak wilt must be treated or, in some cases, removed with great care.
-For these reasons, if you suspect your oak tree is suffering from oak wilt, it is best to consult with a professional arborist to identify the disease and develop a plan to save the tree or at least to protect other trees nearby.
+If you suspect your oak tree is suffering from oak wilt, it is best to consult with a tree care expert.
+They can help you identify the disease and develop a plan to save the tree or protect other trees nearby.
+They can also advise you on how to compost oak leaves.

 Odd Tilting

-A strong, healthy tree will stand tall, so if your tree begins to lean, it’s likely that its roots are too shallow or are losing strength.
+A strong, healthy tree should stand tall, so if your tree begins to lean, it’s likely that its roots are too shallow or are losing strength.
 This type of damage can be caused by severe storms with lots of wind and rain, but it can also be caused by improper pruning techniques.

 Cankers